jannikmi/timezonefinder/README.rst

     in memory mode: True
-    Numba: ON (precompiled functions in use)
+    Numba: ON (JIT compiled functions in use)

     testing 100000 realistic points
     total time: 2.0659s